snyk-community/sdr-bootstrap-prepack/README.md

 As you can see, method `findByDepartment` has an input `department` parameter which corresponds to `Department` entity.
 In other words, if we invoke this method we will get all persons in specified department.

-As far as, our previously created component has the list of departments and we can toggle (select by clicking) any department in it, we can link new data grid component to this list.
+As far as our previously created component has the list of departments and we can toggle (select by clicking) any department in it, we can link new data grid component to this list.
 That means we want to select department in the list and see persons which belong to this department.

 Additionally, the projection of `Person` entity has name `personView` (`server/com/changeme/repository/PersonView.java` file):